hkaimio/PoseEdit/design.md

 - **Editing:** Users can manually adjust marker positions by moving the spheres in the 3D view, with changes automatically saved to the corresponding keyframe.
 - **Data Export:** The edited animation data for a person can be exported to a numpy array.

-## Multi-Person & Multi-Camera Management
-A new management layer will handle the initial data loading and organization:
-1.  **Project Setup:** The user defines a new project and imports one or more camera views.
-2.  **Camera View:** Each camera view consists of a video file and a corresponding pose data directory.
-3.  **Track Stitching UI:** For each camera view, a dedicated UI will be presented to the user:
+## Identity Stitching Workflow
+This phase allows the user to build continuous tracks for real people from fragmented raw tracking data.

+1.  **Initial Visualization:**
-    *   It lists all raw tracks detected in the pose data files (e.g., `person_1`, `person_2`, `person_3`).
+    *   Upon loading a camera view, all raw tracks from the pose data are loaded and visualized simultaneously.
+Each raw track will have its own skeleton and markers.
+    *   To distinguish them, each raw track's visualization will be contained within a bounding box, and an annotation with the track ID (e.g., "track_a") will be displayed.

+2.  **"Real Person" Creation:**
-    *   The user can create "Final Person" profiles (e.g., "Alice", "Bob").
+    *   The user creates a "Real Person" entity via the add-on UI.
+    *   They assign it a unique name (e.g., "Alice") and a distinct base color for its visualization.
+    *   This action creates a new, separate armature for the Real Person.

+3.  **Stitching Process:**
-    *   The user can then assign raw tracks and frame ranges to each Final Person.
-For example:
+    *   The user selects the first raw track that corresponds to the Real Person.
-        *   `Alice` = `person_1` (1-100) + `person_3` (101-200)
-        *   `Bob` = `person_2` (1-200)
-4.  **Scene Generation:** Once the user confirms the stitching, the add-on generates the Blender objects.
-For each "Final Person" in each camera view, it creates a `PoseData2D` instance.
+    *   They scrub through the timeline to a frame where the identity changes (e.g., the person is now tracked by a different raw ID).
+    *   At this frame, the user selects the new raw track in the UI and clicks a "Switch Source" button.

+4.  **Implementation via Keyframed Index:**
+    *   The armature of the "Real Person" will hold the logic for data sourcing.
+    *   It will have two custom properties:
+        1.  `raw_track_names`: A string property holding a comma-separated list of all available raw track IDs (e.g., "track_a,track_b,track_c").
+        2.  `active_track_index`: An integer property.
+    *   When the user performs a "Switch Source" action at a given frame, the add-on inserts a keyframe on the `active_track_index` property, setting its value to the index of the new source track in the `raw_track_names` list.
+    *   An operator or driver will be responsible for copying the animation data (marker locations, likelihoods) from the active raw track to the "Real Person's" markers.
+This data copy is effective from the keyframe onward, until a new keyframe on `active_track_index` is encountered.

 ## Key Use Case Flow
 1.  **Installation and Setup:** The user installs and enables the add-on.
-A "Pose Data Editor" panel appears in the 3D View.

 2.  **Project and Camera Setup:**
-    *   The user creates a new project.
-    *   The user adds one or more camera views.
-For each view, they specify the video file and the pose data directory.
+    *   The user adds one or more camera views, specifying a video file and pose data directory for each.
-    *   The add-on creates a Blender camera for each view and sets up the video as a synchronized background.
+    *   The add-on creates Blender cameras and sets up the synchronized video backgrounds.

 3.  **Identity Stitching (Per Camera View):**
-    *   The user selects a camera view to work on.
+    *   The user selects a camera view.
+All raw tracks are displayed with annotations.
-    *   In the add-on panel, a UI appears for stitching tracks.
-The user defines final persons and assigns the raw, fragmented tracks from the pose data to them.

-4.  **Loading Data into Scene:**
-    *   After stitching, the user clicks a "Load to Scene" button.
-    *   The add-on creates `PoseData2D` objects for each defined person.
-This generates the spheres and armatures in the scene, parented under objects corresponding to their camera view.
+    *   The user creates a "Real Person" (e.g., "Alice"), which gets its own armature.
+    *   The user scrubs the timeline.
+At frames where the person's track ID changes, they use the UI to keyframe the `active_track_index` property on Alice's armature, pointing it to the correct raw track for that time segment.
+    *   The system automatically updates Alice's animation data based on these keyframed index changes.

-5.  **Editing and Interaction:**
+4.  **Editing and Interaction:**
+    *   Once stitching is complete, the user can hide the raw track visualizations.
-    *   The user can switch the active camera in Blender to change views.
+    *   The user can switch between camera views to see the stitched result from different angles.
-    *   The user selects a marker and moves it to correct its position.
-The change is keyframed.
+    *   The user selects a marker on a "Real Person's" skeleton and moves it to correct its position.
+The change is keyframed on the Real Person's marker.
-    *   The user can inspect and modify custom properties like `likelihood` in the properties panel.

-6.  **Exporting Data:**
+5.  **Exporting Data:**
-    *   The user selects a person and clicks "Export to NumPy" to save the corrected animation data to a file.
+    *   The user selects a "Real Person" and exports their continuous, corrected animation data to a NumPy file.

 ## Class Design: PoseData2D
 Represents a single, continuous pose for one person.